cjekel/tindetheus/README.md

 ```
 facebook_token = YYYY
 ```
 where YYYY is replaced with your facebook token in order to login using pynder.
-Alternatively you can use '''XAuthToken = xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx''' instead of facebook_token.
+Alternatively you can use *XAuthToken = xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx* instead of facebook_token.

 4. You need to initialize git in your *tinder* folder which is used to track revision history.
 Run the following commands to initialize git.
 ```bash